Sprinter05/gochat/doc/SPECIFICATION.md

 - **Information** | `8 bits`: Additional information provided by specific instructions.
 - **Arguments** | `4 bits` : Amount of arguments to be read.
 - **Length** | `14 bits`: Indicates the size of the payload (which includes all arguments) in bytes,  including delimiters.
 - **Identificator** | `10 bits`: Indicates the packet identification number the client has provided.
-The server's reply to a command will have the same identificator that was sent by the client in order to easily identify replies.
+The server's reply to a command must have the same identificator that was sent by the client in order to easily identify replies.
 - **Reserved** | `16 bits`: For future extension that might be needed. (`0xFFFF` by default)

 #### Special Codes